 - Drawing on the conservation success stories for many of the nation’s most popular game species that have recovered since initial prohibitions on game meat markets, any effort to recreate markets for game species represents a significant threat to the future of our nation’s sportsmen-led conservation efforts.

-- In some cases, legal markets may be used as an added incentive when hunting is used as a population management tool for non-native, invasive species.
+- In some cases, legal markets may be used as an added incentive when hunting is used as a population management tool for non-native, invasive species, such decisions are left to state authority and regulations.

-- Under strict regulation by Florida agencies, this includes meat from legally harvested wild pig.
+- Under strict regulation by Florida agencies, meat from legally harvested wild pig may be sold by licensed dealers.